aspose-words/Aspose.Words-for-.NET/README.md

 Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio or your other development tool installed on your system:

-- Microsoft Visual Studio 2005 – Open Aspose.Words.Examples.2005.sln
++ Microsoft Visual Studio 2005 - Open Aspose.Words.Examples.2005.sln
-- Microsoft Visual Studio 2008 – Open Aspose.Words.Examples.2008.sln
++ Microsoft Visual Studio 2008 - Open Aspose.Words.Examples.2008.sln
-- Microsoft Visual Studio 2010 and Microsoft Visual Studio 2012 – Open Aspose.Words.Examples.2010.sln
++ Microsoft Visual Studio 2010 and Microsoft Visual Studio 2012 - Open Aspose.Words.Examples.2010.sln
-- MonoDevelop and SharpDevelop can open any version of the solutions above
++ MonoDevelop and SharpDevelop can open any version of the solutions above

 The examples are sorted into folders and are ready to compile.
 To run, right click on the corresponding project:

-- Any version of Microsoft Visual Studio - Select Debug and Start New Instance
++ Any version of Microsoft Visual Studio - Select Debug and Start New Instance
-- MonoDevelop - Select Run Item
++ MonoDevelop - Select Run Item
-- SharpDevelop – Select Run Project
++ SharpDevelop - Select Run Project

 ## Support and Contribution